 Thus, MR integrates digital objects into your world making it look as if they are really there.
 It is somewhere between AR and VR.
-Mixed reality takes place not only in the physical or the virtual world, but is a mix of reality and virtual reality, encompassing both augmented reality and augmented virtuality via immersive technology.
+Mixed reality takes place not only in the physical or the virtual world, but is a mix of actual reality and virtual reality, encompassing both augmented reality and augmented reality via immersive technology.

 MR produces new environments and visualizations where physical and digital objects co-exist and interact in real time.
 The best example of MR is Microsoft Hololens.

-Another interesting example of MR is Trimble’s DAQRI Smart Helmet integrates mixed reality applications to enable companies from architecture, engineering, construction, and operations industries see first-hand how the applications can improve team communication, data interpretation, and collaboration in their work.
+Another interesting example of MR is Trimble’s DAQRI Smart Helmet that integrates mixed reality applications to enable companies from architecture, engineering, construction, and operations industries see first-hand how the applications can improve team communication, data interpretation, and collaboration in their work.

 The first fully immersive mixed reality system was the Virtual Fixtures platform developed at US Air Force, Armstrong Labs in 1992 to enable human users to control robots in real-world environments that included real physical objects and 3D virtual overlays called fixtures.

-In fact, yesterday Microsoft further escalated the mixed reality battle with the launch of its ‘Windows Mixed Reality’.
-Windows Mixed Reality will be available in the Windows 10 Fall Creators Update, and headsets are now available to buy.
+Microsoft further escalated the mixed reality battle with the launch of its ‘Windows Mixed Reality’.
+Windows Mixed Reality is available in the Windows 10 Fall Creators Update, and headsets are now available to buy.
 While Microsoft has called its product ‘Mixed Reality’, they are only capable of virtual reality experiences right now.
 Microsoft has picked the Windows Mixed Reality name because it believes the experiences of virtual reality and augmented reality (HoloLens) will eventually blend together.
 While the existing Windows Mixed Reality headsets don’t offer any augmented reality experiences or a passthrough mode like the Gear VR, more headsets will arrive in the future that are more capable.